 Legal aid organizations who are successful and receive one of our grants or contracts must assure that they will comply with our grant assurances.
+Below are the grant assurances for this year and links for other years.

 LSC Grant Assurances for Calendar Year 2017 Funding